Kary Sach Moun

 Mild curry flavor in creamy coconut milk with onions, potatoes, carrots, bamboo shoots and string beans

 Total: 1 hour (30 min prep)

 Style: Authentic Cambodian

 Yield: 6 servings

-3 cups of safflower oil to deep fry potatoes
+3 cups of olive oil to deep fry potatoes

 4 tablespoons cooking oil

 1 can (14 oz) coconut cream

 1 pound of chicken thighs (1” cubed)

 1 cup carrots (1” cubed)